SergioAlvarezMiranda/SergioAlvarezMiranda/README.md

 - :technologist: I love using software to solve problems in the real world.
 - 📝 I have a keen interest in mobile and web development
 - 🎵 Love rock, Pop, Alternative, Cumbia, jazz
+- ⚡ Fun fact :- Food and Music🎵 are the reasons to live.
 - 🚩: Interested in developing Full Stack applications
 - :thinking: `JavaScript`, `Php`, `Java`, `Python`.
 <br>